 Her ecstatic singing and kirtan leading, often accompanied by other talented artists, has had a powerful effect amongst various communities in the islands of Hawaii, the West Coast, and Europe, always creating a deep sense of intimacy with the divine.
-She has a unique style that blends beauty, power and purity to create a truly transcendental sound driven by her deep connection with spirit.
-A gifted songwriter, she weaves English, Sanskrit, and prayers of other spiritual traditions with musical influences from India, indigenous trance, Celtic, psychedelic and folk rock.
+She is known for her authentic and deep devotional spirit as well as playing an important part in establishing kirtan and mantra music in the west.

-She has sang on stage with Jai Uttal, Shimshai, Tina Malia, Dave Stringer, Phil Lesh, and Benjy and Heather Wertheimer among other great artists and played for many yoga classes and retreats with well known teachers such as Saul David Raye, Sianna Sherman, Janet Stone, Pete Guinosso, and Dawn Cartwright.
+She has sang on stage with Jai Uttal, Shimshai, Tina Malia, CC White, Karnamrita Dasi, Dave Stringer, Phil Lesh, and Benjy and Heather Wertheimer among other great artists and played for many yoga classes and retreats with well known teachers such as Sianna Sherman, Kia Miller,Saul David Raye, Janet Stone, Pete Guinosso, and Dawn Cartwright.